Stop us if you’ve heard this one: If you don't vote in each election, you lose your ability to vote.

 MYTH No. 17: If you don’t vote in a race, your ballot won’t count.

 THE TRUTH: If you get a ballot and leave a race blank, that is called an undervote.
-It will not count toward the result, but it won’t void your entire ballot.
+It will not count toward the result, and it won’t void your entire ballot.
 Your votes in every other race will count.

 'Who can vote?' myths